 That night I redeemed two vouchers I'd got from the petrol station for two McDonald's cheeseburgers, and got a further NZ$2 fish and chips that I ate on the lake shore.
-After pasta for the last three days, it was probably the best junk food I'd ever had, ranking up there with the Big Macs in Christchurch.
-Sometimes it's good to be bad, especially when you've earned it...
+After pasta for the last three days, it was probably the best junk food I'd ever had, ranking up there with the Big Macs I'd crammed into my face in Christchurch.
+Sometimes it's good to be bad, especially when you feel you've earned it...

 1 Oh yes I would, at Gunung Rinjani in Indonesia.